- 1. Junk Food

 I love getting up early.
-Before 9:00 am I have read the news, had lemon water and coffee, done 90 minutes of exercise, eaten a healthy breakfast and showered.
+Before 9:00 am, I read the news, had lemon water and coffee, did 90 minutes of exercise, ate a healthy breakfast, and showered.
 So by 9:00, all of those essential things are done, and I have many hours ahead of me to work.

-At the end of some days, I don’t feel like exercising or cooking anything.
+At the end of some days, I don’t feel like exercising or cooking.
 So lucky for me, I don’t have to because I’ve already done it.

 Those early hours are the quietest for some people too.
 The family isn’t up yet; there are no co-workers or ringing phones in the office.

 Just quiet time you can use to be productive without interruption.
 Get up a little earlier and claim those hours for yourself.
-Read, exercise, make a cooked breakfast.
-Not starting your day a harried mess will greatly improve the rest of it.
+Read, exercise, and make a cooked breakfast.
+Not starting your day a harried mess will significantly improve the rest.

 17. Teach Habits